Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Discussion

-\paragraph{Beyond TSP scaling:} Despite TSP's relative simplicity, there is some basis to be optimistic for parameter-constrained complexity scaling laws in other domains.
+\paragraph{Beyond TSP scaling:} Despite TSP's relative simplicity, there is some basis to be optimistic for parameter-constrained complexity scaling laws in other tasks.
 The TSP cost landscape was once widely accepted to be approximately globally convex~\cite{boese1994new, angel2001landscape}, but more recent work has found this convexity to be increasingly coarse \cite{hains2011revisiting, ochoa2016multi, ochoa2016deconstructing}.
 Even so, in expectation, smooth complexity scaling laws emerge.
 This macroscopic order despite microscopic disorder mirrors the nature of neural scaling laws and supports the hypothesis that complexity scaling laws can be obtained for less structured tasks.
+A natural next step would be studying parameter-constrained complexity scaling with more elaborate Euclidean combinatorial optimization problems where the solution space and the representation space remain independently scalable.
+Potential testbeds include other routing problems like the Vehicle Routing Problem~(VRP)~\mbox{\cite{braekers2016vehicle}}, the Orienteering Problem~(OP)~\mbox{\cite{gunawan2016orienteering}}, and the Ring Star Problem~(RSP)~\mbox{\cite{labbe2004ring}}.
+Given the similarity between the RL node scaling curve and its SFT counterpart (Figure~\mbox{\ref{fig:complexity}} left), we especially encourage future study of algorithm insensitivity for parameter-constrained complexity scaling in other problems.

-Nevertheless, solution complexity and representation complexity are often tightly coupled multivariate functions in domains like language modeling, vision, robotics, and so on.
+\paragraph{Real-world domains:} Identifying scalable yet precise measures of problem complexity is very challenging in domains like language modeling, vision, robotics, and so on.
+Solution complexity and representation complexity are often tightly coupled.
 For instance, in language modeling, vocabulary size affects both the number of token representations and the space of possible texts to generate.
-Identifying scalable yet precise measures of problem complexity is one challenge for future work in these domains.
-Another challenge arises for tasks where relevant performance metrics do not smoothly improve, as is often the case for sequential decision processes and tasks with discontinuous performance metrics.
-Though the latter has recently been addressed for language modeling with Token Edit Distance~\cite{schaeffer2023emergent}, an edit-space analogue to~suboptimality.
+Discriminative NLP tasks like multiple choice question answering maintain separability of vocabulary size and number of classes, but at the expense of diminished relevance to generative modeling.
+Another challenge arises for real-world tasks where relevant performance metrics do not smoothly improve, as is often the case for sequential decision processes and tasks with discontinuous performance metrics.
+However, the latter has recently been addressed for language modeling with Token Edit Distance~\cite{schaeffer2023emergent}, an edit-space analogue to~suboptimality.